idvorkin/idvorkin.github.io/_d/frog.md

 “B” items are urgent and not important **U/NI** - something you should do.
 But it has only mild consequences.
 These are the tadpoles of your work life.
 This means that someone may be unhappy or inconvenienced if you don’t do one of these tasks, but it is nowhere as important as an A task.
 Returning an unimportant telephone message or reviewing your e-mail would be a B task.

-A “C” task is defined as something that would be _nice_ to do but for which there are no consequences at all, whether you do it or not.
+A “C” task is _nice_ to do but there are no consequences if you don't use it.
 C tasks include phoning a friend, having coffee or lunch with a coworker, and completing some personal business during work hours.
 These sorts of activities have no effect at all on your work life.

 A “D” task is defined as something you can _delegate_ to someone else.
 The rule is that you should delegate everything that someone else can do so you can free up more time for the A tasks that only you can do.